 In 1997, the Company issued Floating Rate Junior Subordinated Deferrable Interest Debentures, Series B, with a principal amount of \$51.5 million to Avista Capital II, an affiliated business trust formed by the Company.
-Avista Capital II issued \$50.0 million of Preferred Trust Securities with a floating distribution rate of LIBOR plus 0.875 percent, calculated and reset quarterly.
+Avista Capital II issued \$50.0 million of Preferred Trust Securities with a floating distribution rate of the London interbank offered rate (LIBOR) plus 0.875 percent, calculated and reset quarterly.
+Effective on July 3, 2023, the reference to LIBOR in the formulation for the distribution rate on these securities will be replaced, by operation of law, with three-month CME Term Secured Overnight Financing Rate (SOFR), as calculated and published by CME Group Benchmark Administration, Ltd. (a successor administrator), plus a tenor spread adjustment of 0.26161.
+Accordingly, the distribution rate on the Preferred Trust Securities will then be three-month CME Term SOFR plus 1.13661 percent.